AlfredoMartins/R4C/README.md

 # CARONA REMUNERADA

 Carona Remunerada, or Paid Ride in English, is an Android application designed to provide the Angolan population with convenient access to taxi services anywhere in the country.
 The app connects users with the nearest available driver, making transportation more efficient—especially for students.

-The app is built for Android, with **Adobe XD** for UI design and external servers for data management.

 ## ScreenShots

 ![image24](https://user-images.githubusercontent.com/34483729/188131868-6f5a361c-efe4-4475-b529-e1e14afd6619.png)
 ![image25](https://user-images.githubusercontent.com/34483729/188131871-9e37cd07-1aad-4917-8d79-dd81d6091353.png)
 ![image26](https://user-images.githubusercontent.com/34483729/188131873-bfc9d60c-5c34-4f97-9412-42454c87cda9.png)